Synthetic Data for Portfolios: A Throw of the Dice Will Never Abolish Chance: In-depth evaluation of generative models

 \paragraph{Testing the identifiability of a model: the \emph{regurgitative approach}.} Identifiability is the capability to recover the parameters of a model of the same class using data generated by this secondary model.

 What we propose as a generic method to assess the identifiability of a class of GANs: \begin{enumerate} \item Train an instance of this class of GAN on a given history of market data (in our illustrative case: 12 years); call it the \emph{reference market generator}. \item Take this trained reference market generator and simulate a sample of the same size as the training set used to train it (in our case generate 12 years of data over 433 stocks).
 Note that you know everything about the underlying generative law for these data: you have a ground truth. \item Train a second generative model---let us call it the \emph{regurgitative market generator}---on this synthetic sample. \item Now, one can assess how these two models (the reference one and the regurgitated one) are close to each other. \end{enumerate}

 We can compare their risk-reward curve for mean-reverting portfolios.
-In our case Figure \ref{fig:mean_reversion_sharpes_regurgitative} and the corresponding Table~\ref{table:regurgitative_mg} exhibit that: \begin{itemize} \item The left-hand panel of Figure \ref{fig:mean_reversion_sharpes_regurgitative} exhibits the block bootstrapped confidence interval on the generated 12 years of data (step 2): the known ground truth (the dotted green line) is not really in the center of the obtained boxplots (especially for short time scales). \item On the right-hand panel one can see the confidence intervals produced by the regurgitative model (keeping in mind that it was learned on the time series corresponding to the dark dashed line): we see that it is better centered on the green dotted line (the ground truth) for small time scales. \end{itemize}
+In our case, Figure \ref{fig:mean_reversion_sharpes_regurgitative} and the corresponding Table~\ref{table:regurgitative_mg} exhibit that: \begin{itemize} \item The left panel of Figure \ref{fig:mean_reversion_sharpes_regurgitative} exhibits the block bootstrapped confidence interval on the generated 12 years of data (step 2): the known ground truth (the dotted green line) is not really in the center of the obtained boxplots (especially for short time scales). \item On the right panel, one can see the confidence intervals produced by the regurgitative model (noting that it was learned on the time series corresponding to the dark dashed line): it is better centered on the green dotted line (the ground truth) for small time scales. \end{itemize}

 The above process is not designed to validate good models but to detect bad ones.
-The aim is to subject the generative model to a test it must pass to be considered further for use.
+The aim is to put forward a necessary condition, not a sufficient one, and to subject the generative model to a test it must pass to be considered a viable candidate for further use.
 This test allows to understand whether the regurgitative market generator can capture some of the true characteristics of the risk-reward profile of a benchmark strategy (for instance the Sharpe ratio of the Equity Mean-Reversion factor across time scales).

 For our illustrative example, this test shows that our class of model should probably not be used for time scales that are longer than one month (21 business days).
 It shows also that it can rediscover underlying patterns at shorter time scales, since the dotted green curve is in the center of the confidence intervals of the right panel, Figure \ref{fig:mean_reversion_sharpes_regurgitative}.